YagoBiermann/hello-world-script/README.md

 # Installation guide
 ### *Important!*
-*this was only tested on Windows 10 with powershell 5.1*
+*it was only tested on Windows 10 with powershell 5.1*
 ##
 ### Step one
 - First of all, create an empty repository on your github account
-- **Do not fork or clone the project, download as zip instead.** **[Download here](#https://github.com/YagoBiermann/hello-world-script/archive/v1.0.zip)**
+- **Do not fork or clone the project, download as zip instead.** **[Download here](https://github.com/YagoBiermann/hello-world-script/archive/v1.0.zip)**
 - After downloaded as zip, extract the files and open git bash inside the directory
-- then go to step two
 ### Step two
-// type the commands in your git bash terminal, where have the '< >' you may replace with your own configuration name
+// type the commands in your git bash terminal, where have the '< >' you must replace with your own configuration name

     git init; git add .; git commit -m "first commit" git branch -M main